Accommodation in China

 As mentioned, most expat housing in China takes the form of apartment accommodation.
 However, be warned that in China, the term 'standard apartment' is used very loosely – and may refer to anything from a tiny, dark room with squat toilets and exposed piping to a spacious, luxurious flat fitted with Internet, Italian marble bathrooms and state-of-the-art electronics.
 Of course, most apartments in China fall somewhere between these two extremes.
 Expats should conduct thorough market research when they first arrive to ensure they find a place that they can reasonably expect to occupy for an extended period of time.

 The price of accommodation varies wildly according to the level of luxury you desire, as well as the area of China in which you intend to live.
-The big cities – Beijing, Shanghai, Guangzhou – are much more expensive than outlying areas, with monthly rental prices ranging from as much as RMB 12,000 (for a hyper-modern flat in downtown Beijing), to as little as RMB 1,200 (for a small flat in a more rural area).
+The big cities – Beijing, Shanghai, Guangzhou – are much more expensive than outlying areas.

 More expensive options include serviced apartments – usually administered by four- or five-star hotels, and more often than not, available to rent on a short-term basis only; and villa or townhouse complexes – a new development in the Chinese property market, largely aimed at the country's nouveau riche, and high-profile foreign businessmen.